BenjaminVockenberg/home/README.md

 This is a simple website project I created a long time ago.
 Originally it was meant to be a portfolio site.
 Now it is more like a testing area.

-in this last version I switched from jquery to angularJS 1.1.6 for testing legacy stuff for a project at work.
+# I switched from jquery to VueJs for testing my PhraseGenerator build with another lib.

-switching to vueJS soon!
+# I Switched from VueJs to AngularJS 1.6.9 for testing my PhraseGenerator in a legacy framework.

-Implemented unit testing with jest for continous integration with circleCi.
-Testsuit is installed.
-First testing tests are running perfectly.
-Now linking github workflow with circle CI.
+# Implemented unit testing with jest for continous integration with circleCi.

-Next topic: finding out how to test angularJs controller with jest ...
+## TestSuit is up and running
+### even with angularjs Controller, Services and Factories

+# Implemented ESlint for keeping track of the coding style
+## it finally works with angularJS and CommonJS :)